sunku5494/InspectNodePodCount/README.md

     InspectNodePodCount helps to determine if the SDN CNI configured for OCP works as expected for managing IP addresses assigned to pods created in the worker nodes for cluster default network by validating the IPv4 files maintained in the SDN CNI directory are inline with the actual pods we see in the worker node

-    This has the following files.
-    i. deploy_scripts_to_cluster_nodes.go:
-       This file can copy the files defined, start service defined and it can also perform the cleanup of services and files copied in all the cluster nodes. ii.inspect_node_pod_info_service_logs.go:
-        This file will loop through a list of nodes in a cluster, check the node-pod-info service logs installed on those nodes for ERROR's, and output the node name if any logs of type 'ERROR' detects.

 ## Steps to Run scripts

 Step 1 : Clone this repository in to your local system directory

 Step 2 : Login to the OCP cluster in your Bash terminal

-Step 3 : Run below comands
+Step 3 : Run below comands to deploy the scripts to all nodes of a cluster
-         i. go build deploy_scripts_to_cluster_nodes.go
-        ii. ./deploy_scripts_to_cluster_nodes.go "copy"
+         i.
+Build the go script using cmd "go build deploy_scripts_to_cluster_nodes.go" ii.
+Deploy scripts using cmd "./deploy_scripts_to_cluster_nodes.go "copy""

 Step 4 : Login to one of the node using the command "oc debug node/<nodeName>" and check if node-pod-info.sh file is copied to the directory "/usr/local/bin"          and also check if "node-pod-info.service" is copied to "/etc/systemd/system" directory